How much growth is too much, and how fast is too fast?

 How to grow quickly but also sustainably is a tricky question for any entrepreneur: too slow and the business fails, too fast and the company can’t keep up with demand.

-Too much growth “absolutely could have killed our business,” Hunsicker says, speaking at a panel at the Fast Company Innovation Festival in New York City on Tuesday.
+Too much growth “absolutely could have killed our business,” says Hunsicker, who is also the CEO of technology platform CaaStle, speaking at a panel at the Fast Company Innovation Festival in New York City on Tuesday.
 “And so we made sure we understood exactly how we were getting people and what kind of escape hatches we would have if things started to go one way or another.”

 “For the first four years, we actually kept growth very metered, and made sure we had channels we could throttle at all times,” she says.
 “If we started to take off for some reason, like a Today Show mention, we could pull back . . . and make sure we were keeping the growth really consistent and never get ahead of what percentage we were looking to target.”